 This recipe is also made without onions and garlic.
 We also call this sabzi as mooli bhurji.
 Basically this is a simple radish stir fry but called with different names – Mooli fry, Mooli stir fry, Muli sabji, radish fry etc.

-We make this mooli bhurji for breakfast.
-Excellent with phulkas or parathas & a bowl of curd.
+We make this mooli bhurji for breakfast or lunch and serve with roti or paratha paired with a bowl of curd.
 A healthy and comforting breakfast.
-You can make the muli sabzi for lunch or dinner too.
+You can make the muli sabzi for dinner too.

 Along with mooli sabzi, other breakfast recipes that we make from radish are Mooli ka paratha and Mooli thepla.
 In my home it is a standard practice to have stuffed parathas like aloo paratha, paneer paratha or aloo puri or sabzi with rotis for breakfast.

-This mooli ki sabzi is my mother in law’s recipe. when I first had this Punjabi mooli bhurji (for lunch and not breakfast), I was like wow – I have always had mooli with coconut. this was extreme to me.
-The pungent earthy flavor of the mooli, the hotness of the chilies, the smokiness and pungent flavor of mustard oil & ajwain (carom seeds).
-So many tastes & flavors together in one dish.
+This mooli ki sabji is my mother-in-law’s recipe.
+When I first had this Punjabi mooli bhurji (for lunch and not breakfast), I was like wow – I have always had mooli with coconut.
+This was extreme to me.
+The pungent earthy flavor of the mooli, the hotness of the chilies, the smokiness and pungent flavor of mustard oil and ajwain (carom seeds).
+So many tastes and flavors together in one dish.

 You can make this mooli sabji with just the white root part or with both the root and leaves.
 Do remember that the white root part should be tender and the leaves also should be tender.
 If leaves are not tender, then just make the bhurji with the radish root.
 You can either chop the mooli finely or grate it.

 So it is best to use young, fresh, tender and juicy radish.
 As they will give you the best taste and flavor.
 If you have fresh radish with tender leaves then do add them to the dish as they are very healthy.
 Rinse thoroughly the leaves in fresh water and finely chop them before including in the dish.

 How to make Mooli Sabji